rnwst/easy-languages-dict/README.md

 ## Supported languages

-All languages available on the Easy Languages channels should be supported by Easy Languages Dictionary, except for Miskito, Mooré, and Oshiwambo.
-However, very few have been tested so far!
+Most languages available on the Easy Languages channels are supported by Easy Languages Dictionary, however very few have been tested so far!

-## Known issues

-- In videos that mix languages (such as [this one](https://www.youtube.com/watch?v=ySJa8swxrJc)), only the language corresponding to the uploading channel works.
-If the video was uploaded by the [Easy Languages channel](https://www.youtube.com/@easylanguages), only the first language appearing in the video title works.
-- Most languages are untested so far.

 ## License